MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-and-monitoring.md

 - Use resource locks to prevent accidental deletion of critical shared services.

 - Use [deny policies](https://docs.microsoft.com/azure/governance/policy/concepts/effects#deny) to supplement Azure AD RBAC assignments.
 Deny policies are used to prevent deploying and configuring resources that don't match defined standards by preventing the request from being sent to the resource provider.
-The combination of deny policies and RBAC assignments ensures that the appropriate guard rails are in place to enforce who can deploy resources and which ones to deploy.
+The combination of deny policies and RBAC assignments ensures the appropriate guard rails are in place to enforce **who** can deploy and configure resources and **what** resources they can deploy and configure.

 - Include [service](https://docs.microsoft.com/azure/service-health/service-health-overview) and [resource](https://docs.microsoft.com/azure/service-health/resource-health-overview) health events as part of the overall platform monitoring solution.
 Tracking service and resource health from the platform perspective is an important component of resource management in Azure.